EremosCore/Eremos/README.md

 ## 🎚️ Signal Confidence

-Each emitted signal includes a `confidence` score (0-1) based on behavioral heuristics:
+Each signal includes a **confidence score (0-1)** based on behavioral heuristics like CEX funding sources, timing patterns, wallet coordination, and metadata validation.
+Agents only emit signals when confidence exceeds their threshold.

-- CEX-origin funding (e.g. Kraken, Coinbase)
+**Confidence Ranges:**
-- Time between funding → deploy
+- **0.9-1.0**: Extremely high confidence → Immediate alerts
-- Wallet linkage density (bundled activity)
+- **0.7-0.9**: High confidence → Signal emission
-- Token metadata validation
+- **0.5-0.7**: Medium confidence → Monitoring only

-Confidence is computed via agent-side scoring and logged alongside the signal.
+> **📖 Learn More**: See the complete [Signal Taxonomy](docs/signals.md) for detailed confidence calculations and signal types.

 ## 🛠️ Tech Stack